Talmori/MarderLib/README.md

 - A (mostly) automated system for synchronizing entity & blockentity data.   (src/main/kotlin/talsumi/marderlib/content)
 - A plethora of utility classes.   (src/main/kotlin/talsumi/marderlib/util)
 - Implemented item & fluid (broken currently) inventories.   (src/main/kotlin/talsumi/marderlib/storage)
-- EzPM, a JSON ripoff mainly designed for the data generation.  (src/main/kotlin/talsumi/marderlib/easyparametermapping)
+- EzPM, a JSON ripoff mainly designed for the data generation.
+Not to be confused with Easy Performance Monitoring.
+(Yes, I should probably rename it.)  (src/main/kotlin/talsumi/marderlib/easyparametermapping)
 - Some other smaller things.

 Feel free to use any part of this library in your own projects.
 If you copy an entire class/system, attribution would be appreciated.